JoaoYamaguti/API-pokedex/README.md

 # API-pokedex
- Using API for the first time and creating a searching of pokemon like a pokedex
+ Using API for the first time to create a search of pokemon like a pokedex

 https://joaoyamaguti.github.io/API-pokedex/